Hush-Engine/Hush-Engine/docs/source/getting-started/building/building-windows.rst

 The following dependencies are not required to build Hush Engine, but are required for the development workflow:

-- Clang-Format 18 or later.
+- Clang-Format 19 or later.
+(Included in LLVM)
-- Clang-Tidy 18 or later.
+- Clang-Tidy 19 or later.
+(Included in LLVM)
 - Doxygen 1.8.20 or later.
 - Python
   - Sphinx